 If you enjoy using free public lands for recreation… camping, hiking, fishing, kayaking, canoeing, or wildlife-viewing, you need to know that there are proposals to start charging fees for access to public lands in more areas.
-However I strongly believe that there are things we can do that will help us keep free access.

 Practice compliance, respect, conservation, awareness and gratitude.